AnalogJ/capsulecd/README.md

 ## Step pre/post hooks and overrides

 CapsuleCD is completely customizable, to the extent that you can run your own Ruby code as `pre` and `post` hooks before every step.
-If that's not enough, you can also completely override the step itself, allowing you to use your own business logic.
-To add a `pre`/`post` hook or override a step, just modify your config `yml` file by adding the step you want to modify, and specify `pre`, `post` or `override` as a subkey.
-Then specify your multiline ruby script:
+To add a `pre`/`post` hook or override a step, just modify your config `yml` file by adding the step you want to modify, and specify `pre` or `post` as a subkey.
+Then specify your shell commands as a list

 	---
-      scm_configure:
+      scm_init:
-        pre: |
+        pre:
-          # this is my multiline ruby script
-          # the pre hook script runs before the actual step (source_configure) executes
-          # we have access to any of the specified instance variables here.
-          # check the documentation for more information.
-          puts "override pre_scm_configure"
+          - echo "override pre_scm_configure"
-          `git clone ...`
+          - `git clone ...`
-        override: |
-          # override scripts can be used to completely replace the built-in step script.
-          # to ensure that you are compatible with the capsulecd runner, please ensure that you
-          # populate all the correct instance variables.
-          # see the documentation for more information
-          puts "override scm_configure"
         post: |
-          # post scripts run after the step (source_configure) executes
-          # you can override any instance variables here, do additional cleanup or anything else you want.
+          # do additional cleanup or anything else you want.
-          puts "override post_scm_configure"
+          - echo "override post_scm_configure"
-      build_step:
+      assemble_step:
         post: |
-          # post build step runs after the build_step runs
+          # this post hook runs after the assemble_step runs
-          # within the script you have access to all instance variables and other methods defined in the engine.
-          puts "override post_build_step" + @scm_git_local_path
+          - echo "override post_build_step"

 # Testing

 ## Test suite and continuous integration

-CapsuleCD provides an extensive test-suite based on rspec and a full integration suite which uses VCR.
+CapsuleCD provides an extensive test-suite based on `go test` and a full integration suite which uses `go-vcr`.
-You can run the unit tests with `rake  test`.
-The integration tests can be run by `rake 'spec:<package_type>'`.
+You can run all the integration & unit tests with `go test $(glide novendor)`
-So to run the Python integration tests you would call `rake 'spec:python'`.

 CircleCI is used for continuous integration testing: <https://circleci.com/gh/AnalogJ/capsulecd>